Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolCompanySecurityComplianceContactInformation.md

 ```
 Set-MsolCompanySecurityComplianceContactInformation -SecurityComplianceNotificationEmails "EvanNarvaez@contoso.com", "ElisaDaugherty@contoso.com" -SecuritComplianceNotificationPhones "555-555-0012","555-555-0199"
 ```
+**This cmdlet is not in use by any online service, so please consider it deprecated.**
+For more information about how to properly configure security contact details in Azure Security Center, see [Provide security contact details in Azure Security Center](https://aka.ms/azuresecuritycontact).

 This command sets multiple email addresses as company-level security and compliance contacts and respective phone numbers for each contact.